John Brascia

 John F. Brascia (May 11, 1932 – February 19, 2013) was an American actor and dancer, best known for his dancing partnerships on film with Vera-Ellen in White Christmas (1954) and with Cyd Charisse and Liliane Montevecchi in Meet Me in Las Vegas (1956).

 Early life

-John Frank Brascia was born on May 11, 1932, in California, to Italian immigrants Gaetano Brascia and Caterina Napolitano.
-The Brascia clan including his Uncle Mike and Aunt Concetta Brascia moved from Brooklyn, New York, before John Frank was born.
+John Frank Brascia was born on May 11, 1932, in Fresno, California, to Italian immigrants Gaetano Brascia and Caterina Napolitano.
+The Brascia clan including his Uncle Mike and Aunt Concetta Brascia, moved from Brooklyn, New York, before John Frank was born.
 He had two siblings, Cecilia and Vincent.

 Brascia was a high-school basketball player beginning in his sophomore year at Colton High School as co-captain.
 At 5’11" he took the position of guard in his junior year; he was a starter for the Colton Yellowjackets.
 He played for Colton on the football squad as the starting quarterback in his junior and senior years.